sahadebabrata/IMT577_debasaha/README.md

 Assignment 7:
 1. **CreateFactTables.sql** -- script to create Dimensional tables.
-3. **LoadFactTables.sql** -- script to load the Dimensional tables from the staging tables.
+2. **LoadFactTables.sql** -- script to load the Dimensional tables from the staging tables.

+Assignment 8:
+1. **CreateMainViews.sql** -- script to create views for Tableau visualization.
+2. **CreatePassThroughViews.sql** -- script to create pass-through views for all Fact and Dimension tables.